Frequently Asked Questions (FAQs)

 Q: How to become a patient?

-A: Each prospective new patient begins by scheduling an introductory visit ($195) to determine whether Dr Martin’s holistic and thorough approach is the right one for you at this time.
-In this introductory but non-medical appointment you will discuss a brief history of your health concerns, goals, & needs as well as ask any questions you may have including diagnostic and treatment approaches for your specific concerns, etc. At your initial meeting Dr Martin will carefully listen to your needs to determine if she can help you.
+A: Each prospective new patient begins by scheduling a Case Review ($195) to determine whether Dr Martin’s holistic and thorough approach is the right one for you at this time.
+In this introductory but non-medical appointment you will discuss a brief history of your health concerns, goals, & needs as well as ask any questions you may have including diagnostic and treatment approaches for your specific concerns, etc. At your initial meeting Dr. Martin will carefully listen to your needs to determine if she can help you.
 Assuming she can, she will then present you with a realistic time and commitment required to successfully reach your goals.
 This individualized approach to your health care will be presented as a plan which takes into consideration the length of time you have been suffering, the severity of your concerns, the number of concerns and systems involved and the various changes you may have already made for improvement as well as steps you have not been willing to take thus far.
 The number of visits and length of overall time in a given plan varies greatly from person to person.
 Most commonly new patients are offered an initial plan that may range between 2 to 12 appointments and financial commitment varies accordingly.
 Initial visits are necessarily longer in length than later visits after which the treatment plan has been introduced and we are focusing our efforts on supporting your necessary changes.

 Click here to schedule an appointment with Dr. Janene Martin for Naturopathic Care.